Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

-Have you tried other styles of yoga before and found them too physically demanding and fast-paced?
-If so, you might just fall in love with restorative yoga's slow, nourishing style.
+If you've tried other styles of yoga and found them too physically demanding and fast-paced, you might just fall in love with restorative yoga's slow, nourishing style.
 Never heard of it before?
-No worries, as this guide will explain what is restorative yoga good for and what to expect from the practice!
+No worries, as this guide will explain what Restorative yoga is, the benefits of it, and what to expect from the practice!

-If you want to discover a style of yoga that is more relaxing, keep reading to learn more about restorative yoga.
-We’ll explore the benefits of restorative yoga, some basic restorative poses, and how it can balance out your yang practice.
+If you want to discover a more relaxing style of yoga, keep reading to learn more about Restorative yoga and the top poses for beginners.
+We’ll explore its benefits, some basic poses, and how it can balance out your yang practice.

 Article content: